 Wait Until You Get Home

-The last option will be to try and wait until you get home.
-If the medical problem did become quite extreme, you could try and fly home from a port to get it fixed, but this could be very expensive.
+If the dental problem did become quite extreme, you could try and fly home from a port to get it fixed, but this could be very expensive.

-The best thing to do, if at all possible, would be to take enough painkillers so that you could stay on the cruise until you got home and then sort out your dentistry problem.
+The best thing to do, if at all possible, would be to take enough painkillers so that you could stay on the cruise until you got home – and then sort out your dentistry problem.

 Travel Insurance

-Some travel insurance providers will cover dental problems.
-What they provide does vary depending on the policy that you’ve purchased, but common things that insurance will pay for are things like dental fees gained by visiting a dentist in port.
+What they cover does vary depending on the policy that you’ve purchased, but common things that insurance will pay for are things like dental fees incurred by visiting a dentist in port.

 It is always worth checking what your travel insurance policy includes.